Ravi-Kiran9/Design-of-Nanoplasmonic-structure-using-machine-learning-and-deep-learning/README.md

 # Design-of-Nanoplasmonic-structure-using-machine-learning
+This project is still under process.
+The above code file is just a very small fraction of my work.
+The final work contails DL model with varying more parameters.
 The nanoplasmonic structure design is predicted using ML

 The geometry taken into consideration is height H of the nanoplasmonic structure and Grating period.